Book free $3$-Uniform Hypergraphs: Acknowledgements

 \section{Acknowledgements}

 Gy\H{o}ri's research was partially supported by the National Research, Development and Innovation Office NKFIH, grants K132696, K116769, and K126853.
-Nagy-Gy\"{o}rgy research was partially supported by the National Research, Development, and Innovation Office, NKFIH grant KH 129597.
+Judit Nagy-Gy\"orgy acknowledges support by the project TKP2021-NVA-09.
+Project no. TKP2021-NVA-09 has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the TKP2021-NVA funding scheme.
+Nagy-Gy\"orgy's research was partially supported by the National Research, Development and Innovation Office NKFIH, grant KH129597.